htothenan1/Kichen-app/README.md

 # Kichen-app

-An app that allows you to log and track the contents of your home kitchen
+An app that allows you to track the contents of your home kitchen, to ultimately make more empowered decisions about your food consumption

 Tech used:

 - react native
 - expo
 - react navigation
 - firebase firestore
 - firebase authentication
 - react firebase hooks
+- css